Neptune 3 UI - App Anatomy

-When applications are in fullscreen they typically have two main content areas: Top and Bottom.
-The Top area is for the most important information, or information that is graphically heavy.
-Try having the same content and layout in the Top area in fullscreen as in the widget (see more details in the widget section below).
-The Bottom area is for more detailed information.
-In most cases the content is divided into different pages, navigated between with the ToolBar to the left.
+When applications are in full-screen they typically have two main content areas: top and bottom.
+The top area is for the most important information, or information that is graphically complex.
+Try having the same content and layout in the top area in full-screen vs. in a widget (see more details in the widget section below).
+The bottom area is for more detailed information.
+In most cases the content is divided into different pages, navigated between with the tool bar to the left.

-Make the bottom content spacious and do not mix different kinds of content.
-If there are different kinds of content please put it into different sections with sufficient blank space in between.
+Design the bottom content spacious and do not mix different kinds of content.
+If there are different kinds of content, please put them into different sections with sufficient space in between.

-Not every application can look the same.
-The most extreme cases are probably Navigation and Camera apps since they have heavily graphical content.
-These applications need to look different from the default, but should give the same impression.
+Not every application should look the same.
+The best explaining case is probably a Navigation app since it includes complex graphics.
+The application needs to look different from the default one, but should give the same impression.

-Some applications might not need to have the ToolBar, or not have the Top area.
+Some applications might not need to display the ToolBar, neither the top area.
 Use a layout that fits the content of your application.

-The widgets on the Home view can be resized into three sizes: 1Row, 2Rows and 3Rows.
-Try to minimize the content of the widgets; with up to five widgets on the Home view at the same time it otherwise tend to look cluttered.
-Make larger widgets more rich on features, or in other ways adding extra value for the user.
+The widgets on the home screen can be resized into three sizes: 1-Row, 2-Rows and 3-Rows.
+Try to minimize and simplify the content of the widgets; with up to five widgets on the home screen at the same time it tends to look cluttered.
+Create larger widgets with more features for adding extra value for the user.

-The widget content generally designed with the transitions between the three states and between widget and fullscreen.
-The Top in fullscreen can oftentimes look exactly like one of the widget sizes (1Row or 2Rows).
-The easiest way to prepare for nice transitions when going between the sizes is to think of blocks ordered in a column, e.g. turn on or off block when the widget height changes.
+The widget content is generally designed along with the transitions between the three states and of course widget and full-screen visuals.
+The top in full-screen should normally look exactly like one of the widget sizes (1Row or 2Rows).
+The easiest way to design a nice transitions when switching between the sizes is to think of blocks ordered in a column, e.g. turn on/off blocks when the widget height changes.

 To make the widgets look good together there are some recommended alignment lines.
-There are sometimes reasons to not follow these lines, like in the example of the circular contact image for Phone which get more in balance with the rectangular album art in the Music widget when it is slightly larger than the default size.
+Sometimes there are reasons not to use these lines, like in the example of the circular contact image for phone widget which fits better with the rectangular album art in the Music widget when it is slightly larger than the default size.